shaneish/bibliorot/ishish/metallurgy.md

 Sazed is disgusted by hemalurgy and puts great effort into suppressing knowledge of it, but somehow that's the exact magic system the Set start to exploit in their efforts to control the Elendel basin.
 First of all, I don't see why Sazed would try so hard to suppress his magic system.
 Now, if he knows it's the magic system of a competing Shard trying to step on his turf?
 Well that makes total sense, then.

 ## more strenuous connections to the wider Cosmere
-Now this is where is gets a little bit more speculative, because it's really based on [a WoB where brandon seemed to confirm a connection between the fjordel and Shu-Dereth on Sel and Autonomy](https://wob.coppermind.net/events/509-youtube-spoiler-stream-5/#e15951).
+Now this is where is gets a little bit more speculative, because it's really based on [a WoB where brandon seemed to confirm a connection between the Fjordel and Shu-Dereth on Sel and Autonomy](https://wob.coppermind.net/events/509-youtube-spoiler-stream-5/#e15951).
 If we take this WoB for what it seems like, we're led to believe that the Shu-Dereth and Jaddeth have some connection to Autonomy.
 This kinda makes sense with what we've seen on Scadrial, because just like ancient Trellagism and and Southern Scadrians, the religious mythology is based around two competing "brothers" with one brother trying to outshine the other (in the case of Shu-Dereth, that brother is Shu-Keseg).

 Now, what we also see in Elantris is that the Shu-Dereth have managed to discover a new magic system unrelated to other known magic systems on Sel -- and that magic system physically distorts it's wielders and is powered by human sacrifice.
 Now, if I were a betting man, that certainly sounds similar to hemalurgy to me.
 Could the magic of Derethi priests be just another corruption by Autonomy of a local magic system on Sel?
 I dunno, but if it looks like a duck and quacks like a duck...